mstew87/Full-Stack-Django-Project/README.md

 # Full-Stack-Django-Project

+Deployed on Amazon AWS! (still working some bugs out but it's there!)

 - Log and Reg with validations
 - User can [create] object to database
 - User can [read] or view objects retrieved from database